Paul Goldschmidt Player Props: Cardinals vs. Dodgers

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with an OBP of .407, plus a team-best slugging percentage of .510.
+- Goldschmidt has an OPS of .917, fueled by an OBP of .407 to go with a slugging percentage of .510.
+All three of those stats rank first among St. Louis hitters this season.

-- Among qualifying hitters in baseball, he ranks 22nd in batting average, 13th in on-base percentage, and 38th in slugging.
+- Among qualifying hitters, he ranks 25th in batting average, while his on-base percentage ranks 14th and he is 34th in slugging.

-- He has hit a long ball in three games this season (12.0%), leaving the park in 3.5% of his plate appearances.
+- He has hit a long ball in three games this year (11.5%), leaving the park in 3.5% of his trips to the dish.

-- Goldschmidt has an RBI in 10 of 25 games this year, with multiple RBI in four of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.